ECarry/photography-website-nextjs14/README.md

 - [Lucide](https://lucide.dev/) – Beautifully simple, pixel-perfect icons
 - [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) – Optimize custom fonts and remove external network requests for improved performance
 - [`ImageResponse`](https://nextjs.org/docs/app/api-reference/functions/image-response) – Generate dynamic Open Graph images at the edge

-## Features

-- ▲ Framework is Next.js 14 (using App Directory and React Server Components) — a React framework for production-grade apps.
-Designed to be deployed on Vercel.
-- 🤝 Full TypeScript support, including strict mode.
-- 📦 React components from shadcn/ui, built on Radix UI, Tailwind CSS and cva.
-- 👩‍⚖️ Linting from eslint-config-harmony, which provides a strict set of configuration for ESLint, Prettier and Stylelint.
-- 📀 Database uses Prisma as the ORM.
-Can be connected to any supported database — I recommend PlanetScale.
-- 📧 Emails templated by react.email and sent using Resend.
-Additionally, Loops form for a waitlist.
-- 👨‍👩‍👧‍👦 Authentication provided by Next-auth v5.
-- 🟢 Log Drain and Status provided by BetterStack.
-- 🐞 Error capturing provided by Sentry.
-- 💸 Payments provided by Stripe.
-- 📈 Analytics provided by Vercel Analytics and Google Analytics.
-- 🤖 AI provided by Vercel AI, using OpenAI by default.
-- 💬 Feedback through Canny.
-- 📝 MDX content through Contentlayer.
-- 🔔 Notifications provided by Knock.
-- 🔄 Cron jobs provided by Vercel.